xt449/SvelteWebSocketServer/README.md

 	value: Json;
 }
 ```
-The field `scope` identifies the scope of the client it comes from and limits which clients receive it when coming from the server.
+The field `scope` identifies the scope of the client it comes from ~~and limits which clients receive it when coming from the server~~.
 The field `id` is the primary identifier and determines where the `value` field is stored.

 ### Server